 However, resource-restricted hardware is not the only thing Nimbus is good for.
 Its low resource consumption makes it easy to run Nimbus together with other workloads on your server (this is especially valuable for stakers looking to lower the cost of their server instances).

-Nim is an efficient, general-purpose systems programming language with a Python-like syntax that compiles to C. Nim will allow us to implement Ethereum rapidly and to take advantage of the mature C-language tooling: in compilation of machine code, and in the analysis of static code.
+Nim is an efficient, general-purpose systems programming language with a Python-like syntax that compiles to C. Nim allows us to implement Ethereum rapidly and take advantage of the mature C-language tooling: in compilation of machine code, and in the analysis of static code.

-With Ethereum research currently modeled in Python, the end result of implementing in Nim should be code that:
+The end result of implementing in Nim is code that:

 - Enables us to easily bring research into production

 - Has a high degree of reasonability for researchers

 Both the Nim core contributors and the wider Nim community have been very supportive of this choice.

 Existing implementations of Ethereum have focused on desktop computers and servers.
 These implementations have played a major role in the initial success of Ethereum, however, their deployment on resource-restricted systems has been an afterthought.